vanshika-hgnis/vanshika-hgnis/README.md

 # Hi , I am Vanshika 👋 #

 I'm an undergraduate student at Vellore Institute of Technology and a 20-year-old full-stack Web Developer!
-* 🌱 I’m currently learning Typescript , MERN and ML.
+* 🌱 I’m currently learning Typescript , MERN.
-* 👨‍💻 Developing Websites and Learning ML
+* 👨‍💻 Developing Websites.
 * 👯 I’m looking to build more projects (Any suggestions are great!)
 * 🥅 Future Goals: Learn more about web 3.0 + Creating APIs